restfb/restfb.github.io/_includes/documentation/logging-configuration.md

 			com.restfb.UTILITY
 		</h4>
 		<p class="list-group-item-text" markdown="1">
 			The logger is used in our utilities.
-We have utilities for date conversion, base64 calculations and more.
+We have utilities for date conversion, base64 calculations, and more.
 Just check the `com.restfb.util` package.
 These utilities log some information and use this special logger to not pollute the other logs with less important information.
 		</p>
 	</div>
 	<div class="list-group-item">